railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Cost-reimbursement contracts
 ----------------------------

-Some contracts aren't invoiced from a price fixed on the order but from the cost of the services carried out.
+Some contracts are not invoiced from a price fixed on the order but from the cost of the services carried out.
 That is usually what happens in the building sector or in large projects.

 .. index::